The housing market has gone through a lot of change recently, and much of that was a result of how quickly mortgage rates rose last year.

 “. . . it appears a turning point for housing lies ahead.
 In the coming quarters, single-family home building will rise off of cycle lows as mortgage rates are expected to trend lower and boost housing affordability.”

 If you’re thinking about making a move this year, a turnaround in the housing market could be exactly what you’ve been waiting for.
-There have been a lot of positive signs in the market as we moved in 2023 and although we probably won’t see some of the amazingly low rates and the kind of buying frenzy we had in the last couple of years, many of the experts are looking forward to a great year.
+There have been a lot of positive signs in the market as we moved in 2023 and although we probably won’t see some of the amazingly low rates and the kind of buying frenzy we had in the last couple of years, we have seen a rise in the amount of closing costs sellers are willing to pay on the buyers’ behalf and many of the experts are looking forward to a great year.